Tara Street railway station: Redevelopment

 In April 2019, An Bord Pleanála approved the plans for a 22-storey tower.
-Construction began in July 2019.
+Site clearance began in July 2019 but, as of 2024, construction still had not started.

 Proposals

 In March 2018, the National Transport Authority (Ireland) (NTA) and Transport Infrastructure Ireland (TII) announced the Metrolink underground Metro project preferred routing and stations.
 This plan proposed an underground metro station underneath Tara Street railway station.